 Before we go into detail into what these trace mineral functions are, and what foods provide them, a discussion about nutrients groups is instructive to give us a better perspective of what our bodies need.
 For the purpose of this article, we will refer to minerals as nutrients too.

 Shilajit contains a diverse array of nutrients, including trace minerals.
 When taken daily, it can supply the body with all of its needed minerals for proper health.

 Nutrients are made of elements like carbon, nitrogen, hydrogen, oxygen, and we get these elements from the very soil we walk on.
-All matter, including us, emanates from the this earth.
-The earth is rich in these elements, forming complex matter that defines us as unique biological structures.
+All matter, including us, emanates from this earth.
+The earth is rich in these elements, forming a complex matter that defines us as unique biological structures.
 The earth provides for sustenance, too, through the nutrients and minerals that power our biological processes so that we can grow and develop into what we are today.
 Without these nutrients, minerals, and core elements, life as we know it is not possible.

 Our bodies need a wide range of nutrients and substances.
 These nutrients are divided as follows:

 We need these nutrients and minerals so that our bodies can work at its full capacity for growth and function and prevent diseases.
 Each nutrient plays a role in the body that is unique and specific to it.
 The differences lie in how much our bodies need.
 Properly grown produce and animal products naturally contain them.